 9. Myocardial infarction

-A myocardial infarction (MI) either with or without open or percutaneous intervention as well as an MI from non-coronary artery disease causes both are potentially disqualifying conditions which may receive special issuance certification if the pilot meets certain standards.
+A myocardial infarction (MI) either with or without open or percutaneous intervention as well as an MI from non-coronary artery disease causes both are potentially disqualifying conditions that may receive special issuance certification if the pilot meets certain standards.
 The FAA Coronary Heart Disease (CHD) decision considerations apply to myocardial infarctions and they list the required recovery time as well as test results which will be needed for consideration.

 10. Permanent cardiac pacemaker